CosmosOS/Cosmos/Docs/articles/Kernel/MemoryManagement.md

  - `GCImplementation.GetAvailableRAM()` returns the size of the memory in MB available to the heap
  - `GCImplementation.GetUsedRAM()` provides a rough estimate of how many bytes are currently in use
- - `HeapSmall.GetAllocatedObjectCount()` returns the number of .Net objects currently allocated
+ - `HeapSmall.GetAllocatedObjectCount()` returns the number of .NET objects are currently allocated
  - `RAT.GetPageCount(byte aType)` returns how many pages of a certain type are allocated.
 The different type definitions are stored in `RAT.PageType`

 ### Internals